Recipes for You to Use and Adapt

 Post-Assisted Log Structures | Chapter 5 (Shahverdian et al., 2019) |

-Submerged Shelters | Page 34-35 of White and Bryndilson (1967) |
+Submerged Shelters | White and Bryndilson 1967, pp. 34–35 |

 Improving Supply of Woody Material | |

-Riparian Plantings | (Hall et al., 2011) |
+Riparian Plantings | Hall et al. 2011 |

-Practical Grazing Management for Riparian Areas | (Swanson et al., 2015) |
+Practical Grazing Management for Riparian Areas | Swanson et al., 2015 |

-Fencing | Page 34-35 of White and Bryndilson (1967) |
+Fencing | White and Bryndilson 1967, pp. 34–35 |

 Promoting and/or Mimicking Beaver Dam Activity